birdflag/birdflag.github.io/_projects/2020-09-18-illustration.md

 ---

-### Illustrations from the recesses of my mind, filtered through Adobe suite.
+### Illustrations and icons, from me to you filtered through Adobe.

 ---